Assasinphoenix/pyqt5-tutorial/scrollbar.rst

 =======
 Example
 =======
-Below is an example of an ScrollBar:
+Below is an example of a ScrollBar:

 .. literalinclude:: _examples/scrollbar.py